 With more and more people living in cities, spending time with nature these days takes special effort.
 But making that effort is essential, particularly for children, who with increased access to gadgets do not get a chance to experience the natural world and benefit from it.
-The increasing availability of eco-friendly homestays may be the answer to spend quality time with nature.
+The increasing availability of eco-friendly homestays located next to forests may be the answer to spend quality time with nature.

 Growing up without nature

 As a child growing up in laidback Hyderabad of the 80s and early 90s, one of the things I always earned to do but never got the chance for was to explore the natural world.
 I remember walking past the local WWF office near my parents’ house many a time and always wanting to go in and volunteer.
 So that I’d be able to learn more about wildlife and maybe even get a chance to spend some time with nature.
 But as a shy child I never worked up the courage to go in.

 The nearest I got to nature was during the summer school holidays in my grandparents village, located in Nellore.
 The long hot days of summer were spent aimlessly wandering and playing about the village greens in the company of assorted cousins.
 But I did not develop any lasting connection for nature.
 The years rolled by.
 A focus on academics meant that I did not look for opportunities to get close to nature.
 But for a few exceptions.

 Exploring the wilds of HCU

 One was getting to explore University of Hyderabad’s beautiful and sprawling campus.
 First on occasional (and surreptitious) night time camping trips during my undergrad years.
 And later as a full time resident on the campus when I was doing my Masters there.

 At that time, much of the campus was not a concrete jungle like it is now.
 The university had extensive wild areas where one could feel totally cut off from civilization.
 That is when I first fell in love with natural, untamed spaces.
 I spent hours on weekends happily tramping around, exploring different corners of the campus.